 Kidney calcification can develop due to vitamin D therapy, primary hyperparathyroidism, or sarcoidosis, among other things.
 Treatment will depend and focus on the cause.

 Some causes of nephrocalcinosis can lead to chronic kidney disease if a person does not receive proper treatment.
 Like coronary artery calcification, kidney calcification requires treating the underlying cause and addressing the risk factors.

 Radiologists frequently find calcification in joints and tendons.
 However, they may find it difficult to tell calcification from ossification or a foreign body.

 Joint and tendon calcification are both relatively common.
-For example, about 3–15% of people have calcification of a tendon, called calcific tendonitis.
+For example, about

 People with calcific tendonitis may sometimes feel a “pinching” of the calcified tendon.
 However, the condition may also cause significant pain or no symptoms at all.